AngelcoreS/Splunk-Installation-Guide/README.md

 ```bash
    ip a
 ```
-   If you’re using a Bridged Adapter, the network should match your host.
-If you prefer isolation, you can use NAT.
+   If you’re using a Bridged Adapter in your VM, the network should match your host.
+If you prefer isolation, you can use NAT by changing the settings of the VM in Network > attached to.

 2. Edit the Netplan configuration file:
    ```bash